 If folks are actually searching for a Cool Whip substitute, I’m not going to let you down.

-So here, for your edification, I present Seven Options for a Cool Whip Substitute.
+So here, for your edification, I present Seven Options for Cool Whip Substitutes.
 They’re very different from each other, but all have two things in common: